 In the business of designer retail, it goes without question that looks are absolutely everything!
 From detailed product shots to coming up with thumbs-up worthy content for our blog and social media handles, the creation of visual content is crucial to creating the WOW factor that catches the eyes of our customers and requires a great deal of patience and inherent creativity.
 In house photographer and web designer Lydia Challenger is not new to the world of art and design.
 Developing a passion for capturing the moment at an early age, Challenger graduated from the University of Florida with a BFA in Art with a concentration in photography.
-She has worked in various sectors of creative field, from shooting weddings and dance performances to digitally restoring old photos and negatives.
+She has worked in various sectors of creative fields, from shooting weddings and dance performances to digitally restoring old photos and negatives.
 In this feature of the Couture USA Team profile series, we sit down with Challenger who gives us further insight to her background and creative process, even sharing some words of wisdom to the aspiring photographer!

 What sparked your interest in photography?